Robert-Morabito/STOP/README.md

   - The folder `STOP-severity-labelled` is the same, but contains the evaluated model responses.

 ## Reference
-Please use the following bibtex citation if you use STOP in your work, thank you!
+Please use the following bibtex citation if STOP was apart of your work, thank you!
 {add the arxiv reference, update once the acl anthology upload happens}